lumeland/lume.land/cms/deployment/vps.md

 script to setup LumeCMS automatically.
 The script does not only install LumeCMS but also:

-- Install/update the required packages of the OS (Deno, Git, Caddy, etc).
+- Install/update the required packages (Deno, Git, Caddy, etc).
 - Setup a HTTPS server with [Caddy](https://caddyserver.com/) and configures a firewall with [ufw](https://en.wikipedia.org/wiki/Uncomplicated_Firewall).
 - Clone the Git repository of the website and configure LumeCMS to push/pull